-The midterm will be a closed-book 1.5-hour exam written during Week 6.
+The midterm will be written during Week 6.
 The exam will test material covered in weeks 1-5 including all assigned readings and all lecture content and may include a combination of multiple choice, short/long written answer, and case-based questions.
-Additional details will be provided in class.
+Additional details will be provided during the term.